HugoFeng/hugofeng.github.io/source_backup/_posts/Compile OpenCV3.0 on OSX.md

 There're generally 2 ways to check OpenCV's version.

-1. In the OpenCV source folder. modules/core/include/opencv2/core/version.hpp
+1. In the OpenCV source folder, version number is defined in file:

+        modules/core/include/opencv2/core/version.hpp

 2. After `make install`, you can see the copied libraries, they are usually named with version numbers.
-Like "libopencv_core.3.0.0.dylib".
+Like `libopencv_core.3.0.0.dylib`.

 Also, you can use `pkg-config` to check if the libs are correctly located.
 {% codeblock lang:shell %}